 Students have developed a range of new skills such as using tools and working together in groups which have been a benefit to them and to the school.

 The business club have successfully set up a sustainable business which collects second hand school uniform and sells it raising money for charity.

 Positive Action Fair

 Community groups from across Brighton and Hove took part in the Dorothy Stringer Open House Festival.

 Over 600 people visited the Art and Design displays including a range of art made from recycled materials.

-Poetry in the Woods.
-Dress made and adorned with recycled materials.
-Positive Action Stalls at Festival.
+Poetry in the Woods Dress made and adorned with recycled materials.

 The year we started a new after school club where students can volunteer to help manage the school nature reserve.
 So far they have coppiced hedges, cleared the pond, planted trees and made woven hedges out of coppiced hazel trees to name a few things.